 James takes out a policy on his own life, in trust for Ken.
-On James' death, Ken has a lump sum to be able to buy the business assets and continue running the business, now under new ownership.
+On James' death, Ken has a lump sum to enable him to buy the business assets and continue running the business.
 Having this arrangement also gives Ken a strong incentive to remain with the business, and is valuable as a succession planning tool.